Distributed reactive power feedback control for voltage regulation and loss minimization: Abstract

 \section{Abstract}

-We consider the problem of exploiting the microgenerators dispersed in the power distribution network in order to provide distributed reactive power compensation for power losses minimization and voltage support.
-The proposed strategy requires that all the intelligent agents, located at the microgenerator buses, measure their voltage and share these data with the other agents on a cyber layer.
-The agents then actuate the physical layer by adjusting the amount of reactive power injected into the grid, according to a feedback control law that descends from duality-based methods applied to the optimal reactive power flow problem subject to voltage constraints.
-Convergence of the algorithm to the configuration of minimum losses and feasible voltages is proved analytically for both a synchronous and an asynchronous version of the algorithm, where agents update their state independently one from the other.
-Simulations are provided in order to illustrate the algorithm behavior, and the innovative feedback nature of such strategy is discussed.
+We consider the problem of exploiting the microgenerators dispersed in the power distribution network in order to provide distributed reactive power compensation for power losses minimization and voltage regulation.
+In the proposed strategy, microgenerators are smart agents that can measure their phasorial voltage, share these data with the other agents on a cyber layer, and adjust the amount of reactive power injected into the grid, according to a feedback control law that descends from duality-based methods applied to the optimal reactive power flow problem.
+Convergence to the configuration of minimum losses and feasible voltages is proved analytically for both a synchronous and an asynchronous version of the algorithm, where agents update their state independently one from the other.
+Simulations are provided in order to illustrate the performance and the robustness of the algorithm, and the innovative feedback nature of such strategy is discussed.